Skip to content

 Creating Pins

 Now that you know it works, it’s time to create some pins.
 I like to use Canva to create my pin graphics.
 You can also just upload an image directly in Pinterest, but I have found that pins that have text overlay tend to do best.
+Pinterest also prefers images with a 2:3 aspect ratio or a size of 1000x1500px.
 Canva has tons of pre-made templates to choose from and it makes it easy to batch create, if you like to batch your work.
 You can also pin from Canva itself, but for that I like to use Tailwind.

 Tailwind allows you to upload you pins to multiple relevant boards and space out their timing so that new content is posted every few days or every week.